fpereiro/gotoB/tutorial/tutorial.md

 The fourth and last advantage of webapps concerns governance.
 The web is **decentralized and based on open protocols**.
 In practice, this means that no single company or government controls the web and browsers.
 This is in sharp contrast with most devices and OS, which are controlled by specific companies.
 Because the web is decentralized, its survival and evolution is unconstrained and is not wholly dependent on the organization that controls it.
 This brings great power to both users and makers of webapps.

 To sum up: webapps are applications that run inside a browser.
-They have four advantages over native apps: 1) portability; 2) no install; 3) a powerful application platform (the browser); 4) decentralization and open protocols.
+They have four advantages over native apps:

+1. Portability.
+2. No install required.
+3. A powerful application platform (the browser)
+4. Decentralization and open protocols.

 In the next chapter we'll start to understand how webapps work.